A Fracture Multiscale Model for Peridynamic enrichment within the Partition of Unity Method: Introduction

 An alternative to the concurrent coupling approaches are so-called hierarchical coupling techniques where scale separation is assumed, and a damage model together with an elastic model are utilized successively, exchanging information in a global and accumulated fashion, see e.g. \cite{FishBook} and references therein.
-For instance, in multiscale FEM like FE$^2$ methods two FE calculations are carried out in a nested manner, one at the macroscale and the other at the microscale (in the vicinity of every quadrature point of the macroscale model).
+For instance, in multiscale finite element methods like FE$^2$ methods two FE calculations are carried out in a nested manner, one at the macroscale and the other at the microscale (in the vicinity of every quadrature point of the macroscale model).
 Obviously, such approaches yield a tremendous computational cost and are typically not trivial to implement, which prohibits their widespread use.
-A number of multiscale PD concepts have been proposed~\cite{littlewood2016peridynamic,seleson2010peridynamic,xu2016multiscale,bobaru2009convergence,rahman2014multiscale,xu2016multiscale,Rahman_2014,doi:10.1063/1.4971634}, however, many open questions remain.
+A number of multiscale PD concepts have been proposed~\cite{littlewood2016peridynamic,xu2016multiscale,bobaru2009convergence,rahman2014multiscale,xu2016multiscale,Rahman_2014,doi:10.1063/1.4971634}, however, many open questions remain.
+With respect to partition of unity methods, attempts for multiscale coupling with molecular dynamics and smoothed particle hydrodynamics~\cite{talebi2014computational} were made.

-We will pursue yet another approach to overcome the computational expense of PD based on the partition of unity (PU) approach \cite{schweitzer2003phd}.
-The overall process we envision is to construct a combined PD/PU simulator which automatically determines the region where PD should be employed so that the resulting local PD approximation can be utilized to construct a respective multiscale enrichment function for the global partition of unity method (PUM) approximation to incorporate the true material response including fracture growth with high accuracy efficiently.
+We will pursue yet another approach to overcome the computational expense of PD discretization, based on the partition of unity (PU) approach \cite{schweitzer2003phd}.
+The overall process we envision is to construct a combined PD/PU simulator which automatically determines the regions where PD descritizations and linear elastic FE discretization and should be employed so that the resulting local PD approximation can be utilized to construct a respective multiscale enrichment function for the global partition of unity method (PUM) approximation to incorporate the true material response including fracture growth with high accuracy efficiently.
 In this paper, we present the first steps towards the realization of this process.
 Namely, we study the compatibility of the different material models and the methods required for combining them.
 To accomplish this, we seek to outline the transfer of information between them.
 To this end, we study several reference cases (with and without fracture growth) to validate the fundamental assumptions of our approach.
 As this paper provides a proof of concept, the reference cases considered are not too complex in geometry and loading.

 The paper is structured as follows: Section 2 introduces the preliminaries of the PUM and PD theory.
 Section 3 sketches the approach to use peridynamics to construct appropriate multiscale enrichments on a local sub-domain for the global PUM.
 In Section 4 numerical results are presented, which validate isolated steps of the overall multiscale enrichment scheme.
 Specifically, we validate that PD and PUM simulate a similar enough physical problem despite different model formulations, in order to be able to combine them.
 The issues here primarily are the different treatment of boundary conditions and the underlying material models.
 Moreover, we show examples of information transfer in both directions: using the PD computed crack path in a PUM simulation and using a PUM displacement as boundary conditions on a PD problem.
 The results clearly show the validity and potential of the presented approach.
 Finally, Section 5 concludes the paper with some remarks on future research steps.